Copositivity, discriminants and nonseparable signed supports: Copositive signomials and the signed discriminant

-has at least one positive solution in the variables $(t,x_1,\dots,x_n)$ for all choices of nonsigned coefficients.
+has at least one positive zero in the variables $(t,x_1,\dots,x_n)$ for all choices of nonsigned coefficients.
 Subtracting the last $n$ equations from the first one, we get the equality $d\,t=\tfrac{c_1}{\lambda^b_{a_1}}x^{-\gamma}$.
-This, together with the $(i+1)$-th equation and the properties of the barycentric coordinates, gives that
+This, together with the $(i+1)$-th equation and the properties of the barycentric coordinates, give that

-is the unique positive solution of the system.
-It follows from \Cref{cor:copositivity:interior} that $f$ is copositive if and only if the t-coordinate of this solution is larger or equal to 1, or equivalently
+is the unique positive zero of the system.
+It follows from \Cref{cor:copositivity:interior} that $f$ is copositive if and only if the $t$-coordinate of this solution is larger or equal to 1, equivalently

 where $\Theta$ is known as the \emph{circuit number}. \end{example}